 The main reason I listen to the radio when I’m driving is to get the traffic report.
 Most radio stations deliver a traffic report roughly every 15 minutes during peak times.
 Because of this, I can make an informed decision about which roads to take to my destination.

-The music & DJs also help pass the time.
+The music and DJs also help pass the time.
 I often think about how I could contribute if I had to call in about the topic they are talking about.

 Know the roads

 In case you need to take a different route, it helps to know the roads.
 My car doesn’t have a built-in GPS, so knowing the roads comes in handy.
 Sometimes you will have no choice but to figure it out as you go.

 A bonus here is to be able to orient yourself by knowing which way is north and knowing which general direction you need to go.

 I like to take note of some of the cars around me and track my progress against theirs.
 I try to pick a memorable vehicle or two (usually ones with branding of some sort, it makes them easy to remember) and compare which lanes are moving faster.
 It is sometimes interesting to see further along the road once the traffic has cleared if I see them again.

 Knowing which lanes flow better on the freeway help you take advantage of the ones that move a bit faster than others.
 Generally, the lanes where traffic merges tend to move slower, but that is not always the case.

 For long trips, I like to listen to audiobooks.
 If I know I will be in the car for at least an hour, it’s a great way to multi-task.
 Most of the audiobooks I like to listen to are ones I can learn from such as business, personal finance and even self-help.
 The only time I avoid this is during peak traffic periods where I find its best to listen to the radio for the traffic report.